 - Placed 2nd in the CCSC Central Plains national programming competition.
 This competition was hosted by Missouri Western State University and consisted of 28 teams representing 14 colleges and universities across the country.

 - President's and Dean's list recipient, graduating Summa Cum Laude with a 4.0 GPA in my field.
+Nominated to give the graduation commencement address.

 - President of the ACM Upsilon Pi Epsilon computer science honor society.